statgen/locuszoom/README.md

 };
 ```

-The above example defines a basic plot that is 500 pixels on a side and has one panel with one scatter plot data layer
- that pulls in position and pvalue from the "trait" data source, mapping position to the x axis and pvalue to the y axis.
+The above example defines a basic plot that is 500 pixels on a side and has one panel with one scatter plot data layer that pulls in position and pvalue from the "trait" data source, mapping position to the x axis and pvalue to the y axis.

-The LocusZoom.js library provides several pre-defined layouts for entire plots and subdivisions of plots such as panels,
- data layers, tool tips, etc. Refer to the [Layout Documentation](https://github.com/statgen/locuszoom/wiki/Layout)
- for more information.
+The LocusZoom.js library provides several pre-defined layouts for entire plots and subdivisions of plots such as panels, data layers, tool tips, etc. Refer to the [Layouts and visualization options guide](https://statgen.github.io/locuszoom/guides/rendering_layouts.html) for more information.

 ### 4. Put it Together with `LocusZoom.populate()`

-With includes included, data sources defined, and a layout defined, `LocusZoom.populate()` will accept a CSS selector
-string to populate the first matching element with a plot.
+With includes included, data sources defined, and a layout defined, `LocusZoom.populate()` will accept a CSS selector string to populate the first matching element with a plot.

 A basic example may then look like this: